Research & Finding Tools

 - College Writing – Help you figure out what your college instructors expect when they give you a writing assignment

-- Reserved Materials – Your instructor may have placed items on Reserve.
+- Finding material on Reserve – Your instructor may have placed items on Reserve.
 Electronic Reserves and ERes is the same as Reserves.

 - Finding materials on the history of Prairie View – Special Collections/Archives is located on the fifth floor of the Library.
 Call or email on availability of material on your topic.